 As of 0.28 PIT contains experimental support for detecting inlined code that is now active by default.

 Static initializers and other code that is only run once per JVM (such as code in enum constructors) cause a bit of a problem with two of the strategies pitest uses to make mutation testing usable fast.

 Pitest will only run tests that execute the line of code where a mutation is placed.
 Unfortunately the only test to execute a static initializer will be the first test to run that causes that class to load.

 Pitest inserts mutants into a jvm by re-writing the class after it has loaded.
 This is orders of magnitude faster than starting a new jvm or creating a new classloader, but code in static initializer blocks is not re-run so the mutants have no effect.

 Pitest tries to avoid mutating static initializer code.
 It will not create mutants in

 You will however encounter other scenarios which this simple filtering will miss.

 Yes.
 You can specify both individual mutators and groups of them using the same syntax.

-Two groups are currently defined
+Three groups are currently defined